Why Become a Donor?

 Bone, cartilage, fascia, heart valves, ligaments, pericardium, skin, tendons, and veins are all included with tissue donation.
+One tissue donor can heal more than 75 lives.
 These donations are used for many reasons to save and heal recipients:

-- Burn victims: Paper-thin skin is unobtrusively recovered from a donor and used as a biological bandage, preventing infection and allowing the recipient to heal until their own skin can grow back.
+- Burn victims: The gift of skin is recovered from a donor and used as a biological bandage, preventing infection and allowing the recipient to heal until their own skin can grow back.

 - Cancer patients: Bone tumors, which would have required amputation in the past, are now replaceable due to donated bone.
 Bone can also be used in spinal surgeries, hip replacements, and dental surgery.